Posted on December 26 2014

 · No junk food.
 Never feed Fido junk foods such as fries, potato chips, leftover pizza, or candies.
 Only provide your dog with healthy food items like steamed or baked potatoes, plain rice, oatmeal, bits of cooked chicken or turkey, finely chopped or steamed unseasoned vegetables and certain fresh fruits.

 · Moderation is the key.
 If you like giving Fido healthy people food, don’t forget to factor his meals into his daily calorie requirement, then, feed your pooch less of his own dog food so he doesn’t gain weight.
 Balance his diet since your dog would still need his regular food.
-Just try giving him a less of it on times when you are feeding him with healthy table scraps.
+Just try giving him a less of it on times when you are feeding him with healthy leftovers.

 · Watch out for toxic foodstuffs.
 Avoid foods that have been found to be poisonous to animals.
 These include raisins, grapes, onions, chocolates, cooked bones, fruit pits, and walnuts.